BadlandsFlux/FluxBot/README.md

 ## Setting up "Login with Fluxer"

 The dashboard needs an OAuth2 application registered against your Fluxer instance (`POST /oauth2/applications`, authenticated as a user account — consult your instance's admin/API docs for the exact flow, since this isn't fully standardized yet).
 Set the redirect URI there to match `FLUXER_OAUTH_REDIRECT_URI` exactly, then copy the client ID/secret into `.env`.

 ## ⚠️ On API completeness

-Fluxer's public API reference is still being filled in (as of mid-2026), and some routes here — particularly the exact moderation endpoints (`ban`/`timeout`/`purge`) and the OAuth2 guild-list response shape — are implemented following the Discord-like conventions Fluxer is modeled on, since that's the best information available.
+Fluxer's public API reference is still being filled in (as of mid-2026), and some routes here, particularly the exact moderation endpoints (`ban`/`timeout`/`purge`) and the OAuth2 guild-list response shape, are implemented following the Discord-like conventions Fluxer is modeled on, since that's the best information available.
 Everything funnels through a small number of methods:

 - REST calls: `bot/rest.py`
 - Permission bit values: `bot/permissions.py`
 - OAuth2 guild permission check: `dashboard/oauth.py::can_manage`

-If your instance's OpenAPI spec (usually at `<api_base>/openapi.json`, or your instance's own `/api-reference` page) disagrees with a path or bit value here, that's the source of truth — the fix is a one-line change in one of those three files, not a rewrite.
+If your instance's OpenAPI spec (usually at `<api_base>/openapi.json`, or your instance's own `/api-reference` page) disagrees with a path or bit value here, try changing bit vaules in those files.
+I haven't had any issues

 ## Commands